Thank you for your interest in applying to become a CTA Project.

 Don’t wait until the last minute to start an application.
 The best answers are those that are well thought out and reflective as well as to the point.
 Therefore, time should be built in for several rounds of proofreading.
 If you would like clarification on any aspects of the application, please email us at firstname.lastname@example.org or call us at 607-255-5027.

 Provide realistic first and second-year budgets.
 As part of our assessment process, we look for a good organizational model, which includes demonstration of financial viability as well as a compelling mission, program delivery, and measures of effectiveness.
 While it is likely that you haven’t yet raised funds without the tax-exempt status, we do expect that you have a funding strategy and have demonstrated potential for strong financial support.
 To help you communicate this potential, we ask that you submit first and second -year budgets.
 These budgets should be realistic, show detail regarding expense and revenue streams, and indicate how you will grow or sustain your project after the start-up phase.
 We encourage you to establish funding and organizational capacity (i.e., advisory board members, partnerships, volunteers) before your project embarks on any significant programmatic activity.
-Please use our budget template* (downloaded at right) to provide the information. *If you can't download the budget template, let us know and we will email a copy to you.
+Please use our budget template (downloaded at right) to provide the information.
+When downloading the template, be sure to use Microsoft Excel and to "enable macros."
+If you can't download the budget template, let us know and we will email a copy to you.